 Though long, this video has great tips as well as examples of how to glue and make various types of cuts.

-The next day snap a line down the center of your garage floor front to back for a reference to lay the first tiles.
-Make sure to measure out to the edges to insure that you end up with at least half a tile left for when you need to cut for the edge.
+Next, you will want to snap a line down the center of your garage floor front to back for a reference to lay the first tiles.
+Make sure to measure out to the edges to insure that you end up close to an even amount of tile on either side when you need to cut for the edge.
 Move your line over the appropriate amount if necessary to insure that you do.

 Visually it’s usually best to start the first row across the threshold of the garage door and then begin working up your centerline in a pyramid fashion.
 This will ensure that all your edges are square and you won’t have any misalignment issues.
 Any cuts to the tile can be made with a utility knife or heavy duty paper cutter.

 Do not make the rookie mistake of starting in a corner and working your way out from there.
 Rooms are almost never square and your pattern will start getting misaligned and forming gaps if you do this.